pbnj/awesome-podcasts/README.md

 > Recordings from conference talks

 - [Remote Conference Talks](https://devchat.tv/remote-conf-talks) - This feed contains several of the talks given at Remote Conference put on by Devchat.tv each month.
 Topics range from Ruby to JavaScript to community to tools and tricks

+## Dart

+> Podcasts related to Dart Programming Language

+- [Dartisans](https://gpodder.net/podcast/dartisans-dart-programming-language-podcast) - News, interviews, and Q&amp;A with the Dart team and community
+- [Learning Flutter](https://anchor.fm/learning-flutter) - With this podcast, we are going to learn flutter together

 ## Data Science